bsstephan/buildable-stick-system/README.md

     * `complete/` --- these are the four walls of the frame as one piece, in a couple variations for combining into larger arcade sticks.
 They are simple to assemble, but you have fewer modularity/customization options, and they are harder to print because the physics of the material cooling will probably pull the corners up.
-They also need supports, since the face and back of the frame both have trays for panels to go into.
+They also need supports, since the top and bottom of the frame both have trays for panels to go into.
 Use at your own risk.
     * `pieces/`
-        * `box/` --- these are the same four walls (generally speaking) as in the complete frames above, broken out into modular faces to print separately.
+        * `box/` --- these are the same four walls (generally speaking) as in the complete frames above, broken out into modular pieces to print separately.
 Because they are separate pieces, you can mix and match colors, and you can lay them all face down on the print surface for better adhesion and surface patterns.
 There are also variants here, the "windowed" pieces, for doing two-tone variants and that kind of thing.
-        * `extended/` --- the frame walls are pulled out to create MCZ TE-style extended sides/bottom.
+        * `extended/` --- the frame walls are pulled out to create MCZ TE-style extended sides.
 Rather than getting a box look, you get a longer slab with nice bevels.
 These look nice, but slightly fiddily to print (and of course need more material) --- watch your surface adhesion.
         * `interconnect` --- complete frames are bolted to one another, but for frame pieces, there is an interconnect that stands in for the joined inner wall.
 You need this if you are combining multiple sets of walls, e.g. for a two-panel-long stick.
 * `panels/`
-    * `inset/` --- various panels, all of the same size, that fit into and flush with the frame, making the arcade stick face or back.
+    * `inset/` --- various panels, all of the same size, that fit into and flush with the frame, making the arcade stick top or bottom.
 These work equally well with box or extended frames, and aside from using up a bit of the space inside the frame, come with no downsides --- they print easily and are a pretty simple shape to tweak and remix.
-    * `overhang/` --- overhang panels have their face extending over the edge of the frame, creating a bit of a sandwich look.
+    * `overhang/` --- overhang panels have their plane extending over the edge of the frame, creating a bit of a sandwich look.
 This is mostly an aesthetic choice, but they sit higher in the frame as well, the main panel being over/under the frame rather than within it.
 This extra space is useful for taller levers.
 The only downside to these is that they aren't as reusable as the inset panels, since the inset panels can go anywhere, but the overhang panels must be designed to not overlap with other overhang panels, so you might have to make more custom variants depending on where you put things.
 * `misc/`
-    * Pieces that I haven't organized better (yet) --- there are decorative plates for face buttons or top buttons to give more color variance and some layers to the arcade stick, some very simple dustwashers, plates that fit rocker switches and the like in Neutrik D or 20mm holes, and a lever mount spacer for getting your lever shaft at the desired height.
+    * Pieces that I haven't organized better (yet) --- there are decorative plates for top buttons and similar to give more color variance and some layers to the arcade stick, some very simple dustwashers, plates that fit rocker switches and the like in Neutrik D or 20mm holes, and a lever mount spacer for getting your lever shaft at the desired height.
 You don't *need* any of these, but you'll probably use a few.
 * `extras/`